clinical-meteor/cookbook/cookbook/logging.md

 ============================================================
 #### Disable Logging in Production

-When in production, you probably won't want logging to continue running, so
+When in production, you probably won't want logging to continue running, so try overriding the console functions.
 ````js
 if (!DEBUG_MODE_ON) {
     console = console || {};